 Graduate of senior level professional military education program, such as War College, with an emphasis on international studies.

-Master's Degree preferred in a field related to cyberspace, Information Systems, or computer science, degree in international relations, foreign policy, national security, or a related field..
+Master's Degree preferred in a field related to cyberspace, Information Systems, or computer science, degree in international relations, foreign policy, national security, or a related field.

 DoD Directive 8140 certification, IAT Level III.